 Okay, at least they’ll help you scramble less.
 Because in the parenting world, even small wins still counts as wins.

 My culinary tastes are pretty eclectic, but my very Southern family fully expects a traditional roast ham at Easter every year.
-I may not be able to change up the main dish much, but I can still introduce some fresh new tastes for Easter appetizers, like these Middle-Eastern-inspired Mini Hummus and Lamb Tarts at With a Spin.
-Make the meatballs and hummus the night before and all you have to do is assemble Easter morning.
+I may not be able to change up the main dish much, but I can still introduce some fresh new tastes for Easter appetizers, like these Southern Bacon Deviled Eggs from Seasoned to Taste.
+Prepare the deviled egg recipe the night before and garnish right before you are ready to serve them.

 Our managing editor Stacie is raving about a new cookbook called Eating from the Ground Up — and especially author Alana Chernila’s gorgeous Pea Soup recipe from the book that we shared.
 I personally can’t wait to get my hands on both.
 It’s a chilled soup, so it truly is the ideal make-ahead recipe for Easter brunch.